andrew/ultimate-awesome/README.md

 - [awesome-open-source-synths](https://github.com/jonmoshier/awesome-open-source-synths) - Awesome Open Source Synths List!.
 - [awesome-korean-products-hacking](https://github.com/kaist-hacking/awesome-korean-products-hacking) - A collection of links related to Korean products hacking.
 - [awesome-omscs](https://github.com/kathgironpe/awesome-omscs) - Awesome Georgia Tech Online Master of Science in Computer Science Guides, Articles and so on!.
-- [awesome-lora-lorawan](https://github.com/mcicolella/awesome-lora-lorawan) - A curated list of LoRa and LoRaWAN resources.
+- [awesome-ai4pde](https://github.com/lizhihao2022/awesome-ai4pde) - Awesome AI4PDE is a curated list of resources and literature focusing on the intersection of Artificial Intelligence and Partial Differential Equations (PDEs).
 - [awesome-metabbo](https://github.com/metaevo/awesome-metabbo) - A collection of MetaBBO papers and code sources.
 - [awesome-stylus](https://github.com/OffchainLabs/awesome-stylus) - A curated list of Arbitrum Stylus code examples, libraries and resources.
 - [awesome-esports](https://github.com/Strift/awesome-esports) - A curated list of open-source projects related to esports.